kinow/autosubmit/docs/source/userguide/monitor_and_check/index.rst

 To get details about the experiment, use the command:
 ::

-    autosubmit describe EXPID
+    autosubmit describe {EXPID} {-u USERNAME}

-*EXPID* is the experiment identifier.
+*EXPID* is the experiment identifier, can be a list of expid separated by comma or spaces *-u USERNAME* is the username of the user who submitted the experiment.

 It displays information about the experiment.
 Currently it describes owner,description_date,model,branch and hpc